11 Top-Rated Tourist Attractions in Wittenberg

 Address: Wilhelm-Weber-Straße 1a, 06886 Lutherstadt Wittenberg

 Not far from Lutherhaus is Melanchthon House, the former home of Luther's friend and fellow Reformer, Philip Melanchthon.
 Built in 1536, this three-story building with its Late Gothic windows and Renaissance gables was Melanchthon's home and workplace until he died in 1560.
-Now an important memorial museum, a highlight of a visit is its lovely 16th-century garden with its pump, stone table, a herb garden, and old yew-trees, all surrounded by a stretch of the old town walls.
+Now an important memorial museum, a highlight of a visit is the chance to view its lovely 16th-century garden with its pump, stone table, herb garden, and old yew trees, all surrounded by a stretch of the old town walls.
 Other highlights include documents and artifacts once owned by Melanchthon, as well as a large portrait of him by Lucas Cranach the Younger.

 Address: Collegienstrasse 60, 06886 Lutherstadt Wittenberg

-Cranach House was the home of the famous German artist Lucas Cranach the Elder, who lived in Wittenberg from 1505 to 1547.
+Cranach House (Cranach-Haus) was the home of the famous German artist Lucas Cranach the Elder, who lived in Wittenberg from 1505 to 1547.
 Court painter to the Elector of Saxony, he also became burgomaster of Wittenberg and owner of a pharmacy in the town.
 Widely considered one of the most accomplished 16th-century artists, he was responsible for painting portraits of many figures connected to the Reformation, as well as local aristocrats.
 Now a museum, this finely preserved medieval house and its studio boast numerous artifacts relating to Cranach's career.
 The courtyards around the home are also worth exploring and include quaint shops and a café.
 Budding artists are also encouraged to enquire about the museum's regular painting classes (including fun workshops for kids).

 Address: Marktplatz 4, 06886 Lutherstadt, Wittenberg